What Will You Study

 - Organisational Behaviour

-- Management in the 21st Century: Central Questions of Employability, Globalisation and Ethics
+- Business and Management in the 21st Century: Central Questions in the Global Economy, Ecology and Ethics

 - Rethinking Leadership